 Join our team!

-Postdoctoral Fellows: The laboratory is currently recruiting smart, ambitious and hard-working postdocs that want to change the world.
-If you are interested in joining the team, please send an email to firstname.lastname@example.org and include the following materials:
+Postdoctoral Fellows: The laboratory is currently recruiting passionate, ambitious and hard-working postdocs interested in pursuing innovative projects in cell death research.
+If you are interested in joining the team, please send an email to email@example.com and include the following materials:

 1. A current CV